alexpetros/unplannedobsolescence.com/content/blog/custom-html-has-levels.md

 +++
-title = "Custom HTML Has Levels To It" description = "A framework for describing what script tag JavaScript libraries have known for a decade: custom attributes are the simplest way to layer functionality on top of HTML." date = 2023-12-31
+title = "Custom HTML Has Levels To It" description = "Why custom attributes are the simplest way to layer functionality on top of HTML." date = 2023-12-31
 +++